-- Heat 3 tablespoons butter in a nonstick skillet or a dutch oven over medium heat.
-Add onion and turn to medium low heat.
-Saute onion until tender and translucent, about 8 minutes.
+- Heat 3 tablespoons butter in a 3.5-quart dutch oven or heavy duty pot over medium heat.
+Add onion and turn to medium-low heat.
+Cook and stir onion until tender and translucent, about 8 minutes.
 Do not brown the onion.
-Add flour and keep stirring over medium low heat for 3 minutes, until flour and onion are well combined.
-Turn off heat.
-Add chicken stock, parsley, bay leaf, thyme, and mushroom stems.
-Simmer over low heat, partially covered, for 30 minutes.

-- Combine egg yolks and heavy cream in a small bowl and beat until mixed well.
-Slowly add the cream yolk mixture into the broth.
-Adjust the season with salt and more cream if necessary.
+- Combine the egg yolks (if using) and heavy cream in a small bowl and beat until mixed well.
+Slowly add the cream-yolk mixture into the broth.
+Adjust the seasoning with salt and more cream if necessary.
 Heat over lowest heat for another 5 minutes.
 Do not bring the soup to a simmer.

-- Garnish with chopped parsley or crouton on top of soup.
-Serve with toasted bread as a side dish.
+- Garnish with chopped parsley or croutons.
+Serve hot.

 - The original recipe uses egg yolks to create a thicker soup.
 When I want a lighter soup, I use just heavy cream and skip the egg yolks.
 It produces a satisfying soup that is almost as creamy.

 - The nutrition facts are calculated without any egg yolks or toppings.